NetworkBlockDevice/nbd/doc/proto.md

 multiples of any advertised minimum block size, and SHOULD use integer multiples of any advertised preferred block size where possible.
 For those requests, the client MUST NOT use a *length* which, when added to *offset*, would exceed the export size.
-Also for NBD_CMD_READ, NBD_CMD_WRITE, NBD_CMD_CACHE and NBD_CMD_WRITE_ZEROES (except for when NBD_CMD_FLAG_FAST_ZERO is set), the client MUST NOT use a *length* larger than any advertised maximum block size.
-The server SHOULD report an `NBD_EINVAL` error if the client's request is not aligned to advertised minimum block size boundaries, or is larger than the advertised maximum block size.
+The server SHOULD report an `NBD_EINVAL` error if the client's request is not aligned to advertised minimum block size boundaries or would exceed the export size.
-Notwithstanding any maximum block size advertised, either the server or the client MAY initiate a hard disconnect if the payload of an `NBD_CMD_WRITE` request or `NBD_CMD_READ` reply would be large enough to be deemed a denial of service attack; however, for maximum portability, any *length* less than 2^25 (33,554,432) bytes SHOULD NOT be considered a denial of service attack (even if the advertised maximum block size is smaller).
-For all other commands, where the *length* is not reflected in the payload (such as `NBD_CMD_TRIM` or `NBD_CMD_WRITE_ZEROES`), a server SHOULD merely fail the command with an `NBD_EINVAL` error for a client that exceeds the maximum block size, rather than initiating a hard disconnect.

 ## Metadata querying